fs714/dr-controller/drcontroller/db/README.md

 'db_test.py' is the a simple DB operations test.

 ## How to use DB module
+## Take a example for DRGlanceDao
 ```
-from db import *
+from db_Dao import DRGlanceDao, DRNovaDao, DRNeutronDao
-from models import *
+from models import DRGlance, DRNova, DRNeutron

 # Create a DB operation dao, such as DRGlanceDao
 baseDao = DRGlanceDao(DRGlance)